bekk/bekk-christmas/post/react/make-the-nice-list-with-jsdoc.md

 Luckily, there's a solution that makes all of this possible, and it's built into your favorite editors: JSDoc.

-Before we dive into what JSDoc is the bees knees though, let's look at how a component documented with JSDoc looks like when it's used:
+Before we dive into why JSDoc is the bees knees though, let's look at how a component documented with JSDoc looks like when it's used:

 ![A screencast showing how JSDoc will show up in your editor when you use a React component](https://s8.gifyu.com/images/2020-12-03-20.57.09.gif)